janjiralakirankumar/Docker-Essentials-New-001/Lab: Creating and Using Custom Docker Images.md

 which wget
 ```

-The paths to the executables should now be displayed, confirming the packages are installed.
+This time, the paths to the executables should be displayed.

 ### Step 4: Commit the Changes and Create an Image